🏔️ Conquer the Rocky Mountain Chain Quilt Block: A Peak Quilting Experience! 🧵

 To try starching for yourself, click here for helpful tips and instructions.

-Choose either Option #1 or #2 below.
+Pick either Option #1 or #2 below.

-Option #1: Traditional piecing w/Connector Corners
+Option #1: Traditional piecing w/Folded Corners

-Select your block size, fabrics and cut.
+Select your block size, fabrics, and cut.
 There is no pattern to download.

 Generations Quilt Patterns logo